greyltc/docker-owncloud/README.md

 ### Features
 - Docker tags corresponding to ownCloud releases so you won't get unexpectedly upgraded
+- __Superfast__
-- Uses PHP caching via APCu for the best possible performance
+  - Uses PHP7 with APCu and Zend OpCache for maximum performance
 - Built in (optional) MySQL database server (faster than sqlite default)
   - Or specify your own pre-existing database server during setup
 - Web GUI driven initial setup of user/password/database